 The authors of Mistra Geopolitics are:

-Lisa Dellmuth is Associate Professor of International Relations at Stockholm University.
+Lisa Dellmuth is a Professor of International Relations at Stockholm University.
+Lisa is leading the Research School of Mistra Geopolitics.
 Her research focuses on legitimacy and redistribution in global governance, and global climate change solutions.
 She leads the 5-year research program GlocalClim (Glocalizing Climate Governance: The role of Integrated Governance for a Just and Legitimate Adaptation to Climate Risks) funded by the Swedish Research Council for Sustainable Development (Formas).